Near Marble Falls in Burnet County, Texas — The American South (West South Central)

 After the Civil War, he returned here and built a stream grist and saw mill on nearby Tiger Creek.
 On Sept.
 2, 1872, the "Tiger Mill" post office was opened, and Conrad Fuchs named postmaster.
 Located on the Burnet-Willow City Road, Tiger Mill became the community center for the early settlers in this area.

 In the late 1870s or early 1880s, Conrad Fuchs built this house to accommodate the post office and his growing family of 6 children.
 It was constructed of field stone in the pioneer German style, with a large central hall, shingled roof, and plastered interior.
-Mrs. Fuchs held school for area children in the home.
+Mrs. Fuchs held school for

 After Conrad Fuchs' death, Feb 16, 1898, Mrs. Fuchs sold the property.
 The house was restored in 1972-73.